 Let’s try to understand this by using the above graph,

-We have to consider the graph with linear nature to better understand the scenario.
+We have to consider the graph with a linear nature to better understand the scenario.
 If the actual cost goes on increasing at the same rate, it will cross the budgeted cost.

 Time (1)